17 free things to do in Fargo

 1. Embrace the great outdoors in Fargo’s parks

-Families can take advantage of the parks’ large playgrounds, sport courts, and disc golfing courses, and wide open green spaces make an ideal field for a pick-up kickball game.
+Families can take advantage of the parks' large playgrounds, sports courts, disc golfing courses, and wide open green spaces, which make an ideal field for a pick-up kickball game.

 In winter, dozens of outdoor ice skating rinks are open to the public (Broadway Square is open to all).
-You can also hit the cross country ski trails and snowshoeing spots if you have your own gear (if you don’t, you can rent it for less than $15).
+You can also hit the cross-country ski trails and snowshoeing spots if you have your gear with you (if you don't, you can rent it for less than $15).

 2. Take a goofy pic with the Fargo Woodchipper